-The Implementation Plan matrix at the end of this section lists the Implementation Strategies supporting their respective Goals and Policies.
-The matrix identifies the lead departments responsible for implementation along with key supporting departments.
+The Goals and Policies of Plan2040 will be achieved through coordinated Implementation Strategies that will be completed by multiple departments of the County.
+The table at the end of this section lists the Implementation Strategies supporting their respective Goals and Policies.
+The table identifies the lead departments responsible for implementation along with key supporting departments.
 Partnerships with Federal and State agencies, non-profit organizations, and others are key to successful implementation of Plan2040.
 To focus on the County's commitments, only the County department and agencies are listed in the table.